daegalus/csrd/content.en/05-game-mastering/03-cyphers.md

 Level: 1d6 + 2

-Effect: Allows the user to project a ray of destructive energy up to very long range that inflicts Intellect damage equal to the cypher’s level.
-Also, the victim cannot take actions for a number of rounds equal to the cypher’s level.
+Effect: Allows the user to project a ray of destructive energy up to very long range that inflicts Intellect damage equal to the cypher's level.
+Also, the victim cannot take actions for a number of rounds equal to the cypher's level.

 RAY EMITTER (NUMBING)